htcondor/htcondor/docs/grid-computing/job-router.rst

 ``JOB_ROUTER_ENTRIES`` :index:`JOB_ROUTER_ENTRIES` there and have
 a routing table containing entries from both sources.
-When you restart or reconfigure the *condor\_job\_router* daemon, you should see messages in the Job Router’s log indicating that it is adding more routes to the table.
+When you restart or reconfigure the *condor\_job\_router* daemon, you should see messages in the Job Router's log indicating that it is adding more routes to the table.